boyntonj/export-postman-user-list-CSV/README.md

 ### Using the Userscript

 - Once installed, the script automatically runs on web pages that match the specified URL (in this case, pages under https://*.postman.co/reports/*).
-It adds a button labeled "Export User List to CSV" to the page, which when clicked, exports the data from the specified HTML table into a CSV file.
+It adds a button labeled "Export User List to CSV" to the page, which when clicked, exports the data from the Member Overview table into a CSV file.